-- Percent of inmates granted early parole release. - Average length of time before next parole review (months). - Average length of time on parole before final discharge (years). - Percent of inmates granted parole at the expiration of minimum sentence. - Percent of inmates granted early discharge.
+- Percent of inmates granted early parole release. - Average length of time before next parole review (months). - Average length of time on parole before final discharge (years). - Percent of inmates granted parole at the expiration of minimum sentence. - Number of parole violators returned to prison.